Khushal Khattak: Rebellion and the Mughal Empire

-After that the revolt spread, with the Mughals suffering a near total collapse of their authority along the Pashtun belt.
+After the revolt of the Paashtuns spread, with the Mughals suffering a near total collapse of their authority along the Pashtun belt.
 The closure of the important Attock-to-Kabul trade route along the Grand Trunk road was particularly critical.
 By 1674, the situation had deteriorated to a point where Aurangzeb himself camped at Attock to personally take charge.
 Switching to diplomacy and bribery along with force of arms, the Mughals eventually split the rebellion and while they never managed to wield effective authority outside the main trade route, the revolt was partially suppressed.
 However, the long term anarchy on the Mughal frontier that prevailed as a consequence ensured that Nader Shah's Khorasanian forces half a century later faced little resistance on the road to Delhi.

 Death and tribute

-Khushal continued to resist the Mughals on war fronts.
-The son of Khushal Khan Khattak named as "Behram Khan Khattak" also turned to be enemy of Khushal Khan Khattak.
-He wanted to snatch the senior position of the tribe and joined hands with mughals to kill his own father.
-The hate for Behram khan is also depicted from the poetry of Khushal Khan khattak.
-These wars according to historians shook the foundations of the Mughal Empire.
-Khushal visited the far flung areas, met with Pashtun tribal chiefs, particularly the Yousafzais, negotiated with them to bring about unity in Pashtun ranks against Mughals but failed in his efforts and returned broken hearted.
 After failing to unite the Pashtun tribes, Khushal retired as a warrior and focused on writing.
-Khushal had written many poems mostly patriotic about his roots, about his tribe, about his nation and triumphs over invaders.
 Upon his retirement, his 57 sons began fighting for leadership.
 Meanwhile, the Mughals had bribed his son Behram Khan to arrest or to kill Khushal.
 Bahram joined forces with Mughals set to capture his father, and before he could do so, Khushal Khan fled into Afridi territory in Tirah assisted by his two sons Nusrat Khan and Gohar Khan.
 Khushal died at the age of 76 on Friday, 20 February 1689 at Dambara.
 People searched for him and found his dead body a number of days later with his sword and the carcass of his horse (known as "Silai" in Pashto, which means Wind).